oss-review-toolkit/ort/CONTRIBUTING.md

   request's branch, it has several advantages:

-  - Reviewers that go through (larger) pull requests commit by commit are always up-to-date with latest fixes, instead of coming across a commit that addresses one of possibly also their remarks only at the end.
+  - Reviewers that go through (larger) pull requests commit by commit are always up-to-date with latest fixes, instead of coming across a commit that addresses their remarks only at the end.
   - It maintains a cleaner history without distracting commits like "Address review comments".
   - As a result, tools like [git-bisect](https://git-scm.com/docs/git-bisect) can operate in a more meaningful way.
   - Fixing up commits allows for making fixes to commit messages, which is not possible by only adding new commits.